mefchristiansen/MarcusEFC.github.io/_projects/conways-game-of-life.md

 ## Ebiten

 In order to visualize the game, I decided to use [Ebiten](https://ebiten.org/), a 2D game library for Go.
+Ebiten makes it really easy to quickly develop a 2D game and I really enjoyed working with it.

+I implemented Ebiten's `Game` interface to develop this program, which comes with a very handy `Update` function and `Draw`.
+The `Update` function is called every tick (1/60s by default) and it is within this function that the state of the game is updated, and the `Draw` function is called every frame which redraws the `Game` screen.
+These functions work in tandem to update the interface.

 ## Initial State